 9. How does testing fit into an assessment plan?

 Testing clearly has an important role in assessing student performance, but it is not the only assessment tool.
-For additional information on testing, click on the following link from Ball State University.
+For additional information on testing, click on the following link from Ball State University and reference Chapter 7.

 10. What is the difference between student learning goals, objectives and outcomes?